MarcoMunozOvalle2019/wallMart/README.md

 ## Extension tasks
 1. this stask was doing by nodeJS, ejs ( engine ),
-2. Implement did not need front-end engine like Angular or React-Redux intead of i could do it.
+2. Implement did not need front-end engine like Angular or React-Redux
-3. I used heroku site to deploy
+3. it was made heroku site to deploy
-4. I used mlab to mongoDB
+4. it was used by mlab company to mongoDB
-5. I used enviroment variables just to sho how to use it.
+5. it was made with environment variables just to show how to use it.
-6. I use Jest to unitary test in 3 files.
+6. it was made with Jest to unitary test in 3 files.
 7. thaks

 ## Requirements